awsdocs/amazon-redshift-management-guide/doc_source/serverless-console-workgroups-create-workgroup-wizard.md

 1. Choose one or more **VPC security groups**\.
 For more information, see [Control traffic to resources using security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html)\.

 1. Under **Subnet**, specify one or more subnets to associate with your database\.
 These subnets are contained in the VPC you chose previously and must be in three distinct Availability Zones\.
+For more information, see [Considerations when using Amazon Redshift Serverless](https://docs.aws.amazon.com/redshift/latest/mgmt/serverless-known-issues.html)\.

 1. Select the base RPU capacity that conforms with your requirements\.